 Stay in comfort at Lake Eildon National Park's best-equipped campgrounds.
-Set around picturesque Coller Bay on the shores of the popular lake, the Fraser camping area comprises Candlebark, Lakeside and Devil Cove Campgrounds.
+Set around picturesque Coller Bay on the shores of popular Lake Eildon, the Fraser camping area includes Candlebark, Lakeside and Devil Cove Campgrounds.

 The Fraser camping area can accommodate tents and some caravans and campervans.
 Boat parking is available within and adjacent to the campgrounds.
 Sites are unpowered.

 There are picnic and shared fireplaces throughout the campground, however no fires are permitted on individual campsites and you need to bring your own firewood.

 Nature being nature, sometimes conditions can change at short notice.
 It’s a good idea to check this page ahead of your visit for any updates.

 Open to 30 June, reduced sitesCandlebark Campground is open for camping to June 30.
 Bookings are essential.Change in campground site availability:The top row of the campground closest to Fraser Park Road, including sites 102-111 are closed.Sites 113-117; 132-133; 149-155; 158; 164-166; 168; and 173 are closed.Vehicles and camping are not permitted in closed rows and sites.Campground tap water:Underground pipes which supply water to the campground taps and toilet blocks have been having ongoing issues.
 Rangers will monitor the water infrastructure closely while the campgrounds are open, and will notify booked campers as soon as possible if issues worsen.
 Please ensure your booking information is up to date, and carry enough water with you, in case of a sudden change in conditions.